-Team mimicking a natural defense against malaria to develop new treatmentsDecember 27th, 2012 in Medical research /
+Team mimicking a natural defense against malaria to develop new treatmentsDecember 27, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—One of the world's most devastating diseases is malaria, responsible for at least a million deaths annually, despite global efforts to combat it.
 Researchers from the Perelman School of Medicine at the University of Pennsylvania, working with collaborators from Drexel University, The Children's Hospital of Philadelphia, and Johns Hopkins University, have identified a protein in human blood platelets that points to a powerful new weapon against the disease.
 Their work was published in this months' issue of Cell Host and Microbe.